Architectural Studies

 - Students will complete 6 semesters for their in BSD in Architectural Studies.

-- To accommodate ARC 493 in the spring semester of 4th or senior year, students are advised to take ARC 432 Architecture History in the spring semester of 3rd or junior year.
+To accommodate ARC 493 in Term 8, students are advised to take ARC 432 Architecture History in Term 6.
+Barrett students will be given an override into the course.

 Recommended Timeline

-- Complete most of the honors contract credits before fall of your 4th or senior year.
+- Complete most of the honors contract credits before Term 7.

-- Complete ARC 432 Architecture History in spring semester of 3rd or junior year.
+- Complete ARC 432 Architecture History in Term 6.

-- Complete the recommended thesis preparation (above) before fall of 4th or senior year.
+- Complete the recommended thesis preparation (above) before Term 7.

 Other Honors Opportunities